At Least 132 Dead In Nepal Earthquake - UrduPoint

 Mud houses were flattened or damaged as survivors crouched outside for safety, the sirens of emergency vehicles wailing.

-The quake was felt as far away as India's capital New Delhi, nearly 500 km from the epicentre, 42 km south of Jumla.
+The quake was felt as far away as India's capital New Delhi, nearly 500 kilometres from the epicentre, 42 kilometres south of Jumla.

 "Ninety-two people died in Jajarkot and 40 in Rukum," home ministry spokesman Narayan Prasad Bhattarai told AFP, referring to the two districts hit worst by the quake.